‘Young Sheldon’ Renewed For Two More Seasons At CBS

 — Iain Armitage (@IainLoveTheatre) February 22, 2019

 This is series creator and executive producer Chuck Lorre’s second show to get a two-season renewal by CBS this month.
-On February 5, the Allison Janney and Anna Faris comedy Mom got the same exact order, as previously reported by The Inquisitr.
+On February 5, the Allison Janney and Anna Faris comedy Mom got the same exact order, as previously reported by the Inquisitr.

-CBS has also already renewed four of its freshman shows for the 2019 to 2020 television season: FBI, God Friended Me, Magnum P.I., and The Neighborhood.
-Additionally, CBS revealed that Criminal Minds will return for Season 15, which will be its last one.
+CBS has also already renewed four of its freshman shows for the 2019-2020 television season: FBI, God Friended Me, Magnum P.I., and The Neighborhood.
+Additionally, CBS revealed that Criminal Minds will return for Season 15, which will be its last.

-Young Sheldon— starring Iain Armitage, Zoe Perry, Lance Barber, Montana Jordan, Raegan Revord, Annie Potts, and Jim Parsons (as the narrator) — airs Thursday nights at 8:30 p.m. on CBS.
+Young Sheldon — starring Iain Armitage, Zoe Perry, Lance Barber, Montana Jordan, Raegan Revord, Annie Potts, and Jim Parsons (as the narrator) — airs Thursday nights at 8:30 p.m. on CBS.